brihernandez/GunsAndBullets2/README.md

 - Rigidbody movement demo now has the same cursor/movement behavior as the other free camera guns
 - Renamed `Bullet.ExplodeBullet()` to `Bullet.DestroyBulletFromExplosion()` for consistency with the other two Destroy functions
 - Removed deviation from the demo guns with prediction spheres
+- Added tooltips to the `Bullet.ExplodeOnImpact` and `Bullet.ExplodeOnTimeout` to make it clear they are intended to cause damage

 ### 1.3 (September 22 2021)